-- Understand fundamentals of programming such as variables, conditional and iterative • execution, methods, etc. - Understand fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries, etc. - Have the ability to write a computer program to solve specified problems. - Be able to use the Java SDK environment to create, debug and run simple Java • programs. - Understand the fundamentals of Java collection frame work, Exceptions and multithreading concepts. - Understand the GUI concepts like Applets, Swings. • - Understand the event handling mechanisms. •
+- Understand fundamentals of programming such as variables, conditional and iterative execution, methods, etc. - Understand fundamentals of object-oriented programming in C++, including defining classes, invoking methods, using class libraries, etc. - Have the ability to write a computer program to solve specified problems. - Be able to use the Turbo C++ environment to create, debug and run simple C++ programs. - Understand the fundamentals of Inheritance & Exceptions Handling concepts.